 Questions and Answers About Divorce Mediation in Long Island

-At Wisselman & Associates, our Long Island divorce attorneys want our clients to be well informed about all of their available options.
-When it comes to mediation, we know that spouses frequently have questions about the process, what they can expect, and how it may work with their particular situation.
+At Wisselman & Associates, our Long Island divorce attorneys want our clients to be informed about all of their available options.
+When it comes to mediation, we know spouses frequently have questions about the process, what they can expect, and how it may work with their particular situation.
 Although each marriage and divorce is unique, the following questions and answers can provide you with a better understanding of divorce mediation.

 What exactly is mediation?